AsaKientz/DSI-Capstone-I/README.md

 ### Data Prep and Cleaning
 The 8675 rows of data required pre-processing.
 For each user, all 50 posts were concatenated into one string.
 Specifically, the posts needed to be:
 - split into a string of words (remove the '|||')
-- grouped by each of the 16 user types and merged into a single string with others of that type.
+- grouped by each of the 16 user types and merged into a single string with others of that type

 This created 16 documents; one for each MBTI Type.